 - Do the candidate's goals match what your company can offer, and has planned?

 Once you have a shortlist of potential applicants, you need to decide if you're going to have a telephone or face-to-face interview – or both.

 Be prepared with a list of core questions to ask each applicant, and specific questions related to their application.
-Make notes during your conversations so you can review later.
+Make notes during your conversations so you can review them later.

-Explain to the applicant the process that you're currently conducting and what the next step will be, for example that you will be back in touch if you'd like to organise an in-person interview.
+Explain to the applicant the process that you're currently conducting, and what the next step will be.
+For example, you'll be back in touch if you'd like to organise a face-to-face interview.

-Arrange a timetable for candidate interviews that allows you time between interviews to summarise your thoughts.
 Be prepared for the interviews – you want to create a professional impression of your company.

 Our interview template provides a list of practical, standard interview questions.
 Use this as a starting point and then follow the tips to tailor a list of questions to suit your needs.